Principles for designing your curriculum

 - incorporate a range of assessment approaches which support learner progression

 - provide choice for learners in what they study at 14 to 16 but still ensure every learner has learning in each Area

-This guidance should also:
+This guidance specifies that a curriculum should also:

 - provide a breadth of learning, drawing together a range of experiences, knowledge and skills across a range of contexts, topics and activities, making links across Areas

 - provide for, over time, an increasing depth and sophistication of learning